queenfarah/MW-code-differently-25-q1/lesson_00/mattieweathersby/README.md

 # Heyy, it's Mattie Weathersby
-## Welcome to the life of me, Mattie Weathersby, a energetic, high spirited team player who enjoys challenges with an inquisitive approach.
+## Welcome to the life of me, Mattie Weathersby, an energetic, high spirited team player who enjoys challenges with an inquisitive approach.

 ### My work hours
 My work hours are from 9am-4pm Weekdays and ** OFF ** Weekends

 ### What's the best way to communicate with me
-Email, Notion or Phone
+Email, Notion, or Phone

 ### I'd love to help you with
-Designing intutitive user interfaces that your end user will love and enjoy!
+Designing intuitive user interfaces that your end user will love and enjoy!

 ### What makes me grumpy
 1. Taking forever to get to the point
-2. Assuming that I understand what your trying to convey
+2. Assuming that I understand what you're trying to convey
 3. Thinking I just know or knew
 4. Failing to be open to my expertise
 ### How do I like to give feedback
-I like providing feedback face to face or on video call so I can walk people through my feedback and show them exactly what I am providing feedback to
+I like providing feedback face-to-face or on video call so I can walk people through my feedback and show them exactly what I am providing feedback to
 ### How do I like to receive feedback